catern/supervise/README.md

 Long-winded philosophizing about approach
 -----------------------------------------

-This behavior is fundamentally a matter of reference counting, which is a concept fundamental to Unix and many other systems.
+This behavior is a matter of reference counting, which is a concept fundamental to Unix and many other systems.
 We want our resource to stick around as long as there is at least one reference to that resource.
 A resource, once created, should be destructed if and only if both of these properties are true: